Paul Gets a Passport

 Sometime during the second week of May in 1922, 18 year-old Paul Victor Hamilton, who had just graduated from high school, and his 23 year-old sister Ethel May, who had just finished teacher's college, left their cattle farm in the Cumberland Gap town of Shawanee, Tennessee and travelled to the nearest federal courthouse, some 60 miles away in Knoxville.
 On May 11th they appeared before a clerk with notarized letters from their widowed mother Mattie and a family acquaintance, attesting to their citizenship.
 Neither had a birth certificate.
 After swearing to “defend the Constitution against all enemies, foreign and domestic…so help me God,” they each paid nine dollars + a dollar administrative fee and their passport applications were forwarded to the State Department in Washington.

-Paul and Ethel wanted to go to Europe that summer and in the 1920s this was what you had to do to travel abroad.
+Paul and Ethel listed “travel” as the reason for their applications and in the 1920s this was what you had to do to travel abroad.

 The earliest US passports were issued during the American Revolution to Benjamin Franklin’s diplomatic mission to France and served as a lettre de créance (although, honestly, anyone who mattered in Paris already knew who he was).
 Franklin, not surprisingly, printed the document himself and modelled his diploma-like broadsheet after existing French passports.
 His design would be—in one way or another—the format of the US passport for the next 140 years.